Predictions from $s$-process AGB models of the isotopic variations of zirconium and neodymium for comparison to bulk meteorites: Methods and Models

 For $\varepsilon$\iso{148}Nd the formula is equivalent, except using \iso{144}Nd as the reference isotope, \iso{146}Nd/\iso{144}Nd as the normalising ratio, and the masses in Eq.~\ref{eq:2} changed accordingly.

-In terms of the choice of isotopes, the main isotopes at numerator are \iso{96}Zr and \iso{148}Nd, i.e., two isotopes not generally produced by the $s$ process, being preceded in the neutron-capture chain by an unstable isotope, \iso{95}Zr and \iso{147}Nd, respectively (Figure~\ref{fig:chart}).
+In terms of the choice of isotopes, the main isotopes in the numerator are \iso{96}Zr and \iso{148}Nd, i.e., two isotopes not generally produced by the $s$ process, being preceded in the neutron-capture chain by an unstable isotope, \iso{95}Zr and \iso{147}Nd, respectively (Figure~\ref{fig:chart}).
 All the other isotopes involved in the calculations (\iso{90,94}Zr and \iso{144,146}Nd) are on the main $s$-process path and are typically strongly produced by the $s$ process.
 This is because they all have an even number of nucleons (\iso{90}Zr has also a magic number of neutrons), which results in relatively small cross sections for neutron captures and therefore high $s$-process production.
-This choice of isotopes means that a typical $s$-process signature results in negative $\varepsilon$\iso{96}Zr and $\varepsilon$\iso{148}Nd values, and the stronger the $s$-process signature, the higher the absolute values.
-As a consequence, the $\varepsilon$\textsuperscript{96}Zr/$\varepsilon$\textsuperscript{148}Nd ratio is controlled by the number of free neutrons at the $s$-process site.
+This choice of isotopes means that a typical $s$-process signature results in negative $\varepsilon$\iso{96}Zr and $\varepsilon$\iso{148}Nd values, whose ratio will necessarily be a positive number, with a value depending on the absolute value of each $\varepsilon$, i.e., on the strength of the $s$-process signature of each element.
+As a consequence, the value of the $\varepsilon$\textsuperscript{96}Zr/$\varepsilon$\textsuperscript{148}Nd ratio depends on the number of free neutrons at the $s$-process site.
 The smaller the number of neutrons, the more the first $s$-process peak is reached and Zr will show the strongest $s$-process signature (i.e., $\varepsilon$\textsuperscript{96}Zr will be more negative).
 The larger the number of neutrons, the more the second $s$-process peak is reached and Nd will show the strongest $s$-process signature (i.e., $\varepsilon$\iso{148}Nd will be more negative).
 The ratio of the two is therefore a measure of the total number of free neutrons, or more precisely, the total time-integrated neutron flux (so-called neutron exposure).